mai-thao/docker-playground/README.md

 Now that you have Docker up and running, you can interact with it in 2 ways: docker compose or Dockerfile

 ### Docker Compose
-A command-line tool that lets you run multiple Docker containers.
+A command-line tool that lets you define and run multiple Docker containers using a YAML file.

+_With docker compose, gone are the days where you have to manually install or run services needed by an app.
+You also don't worry about version mismatch between your local version and the app's expected version.
+Compose will install the correct and expected version every time from the YAML file.
+It also removes the "it runs on my machine" dilemma because everyone can run the same app consistently._

 4) Execute the sample `docker-compose.yml` file in this directory by running the command: `$ docker compose up`
     * You should see the output: `Hello Mai from your docker-compose.yml file!`